+Products Submitted in ANDAsa for additional information regarding comparative Q3 characterization tests.
+The comparison of the test product and reference standard should include characterizations of the following Q3 attributes:

-- A characterization of shear stress vs. shear rate and viscosity vs. shear rate.
-At minimum, this should consist of numerical viscosity data at three shear rates (low, medium, and high), and may include a complete flow curve across the range of attainable shear rates, until low or high shear plateaus are identified (when possible). - Yield stress values should be reported if the material tested exhibits plastic flow behavior. - The linear viscoelastic response (storage and loss modulus vs. frequency) should be measured and reported. - v.
-Analysis of pH, specific gravity, and any other potentially relevant physical and structural similarity characterizations - C. The test and reference products in the same packaging configuration (tube or pump) should have an equivalent rate of oxymetazoline release based upon an acceptable in vitro release test (IVRT) comparing a minimum of one batch each of the test and reference products using an appropriately validated IVRT method.
-Refer to the Guidance on Acyclovir (for acyclovir topical cream, 5%) for additional information regarding the development, validation, conduct, and analysis of acceptable IVRT methods/studies.
-The batches of test and reference products evaluated in the IVRT study should be included among those for which the physical and structural similarity is characterized and compared. - D. The test and reference products in the same packaging configuration (tube or pump) should have an equivalent rate and extent of oxymetazoline permeation through excised human skin based upon an acceptable in vitro permeation test (IVPT) comparing a minimum of one batch each of the test and reference products in the same packaging configuration (tube or pump) using an appropriately validated IVPT method.
-Refer to the Guidance on Acyclovir (for acyclovir topical cream, 5%) for additional information regarding the development, validation, conduct, and analysis of acceptable IVPT methods/studies.
-The batches of test and reference products evaluated in the IVPT study should be the same as those evaluated in the IVRT study.
+- a.
+Characterization of visual appearance and texture - b.
+Characterization of phase states and structural organization of matter - Microscopic examination with representative high-resolution microscopic images at multiple magnifications - Analysis of globule size distribution - c.
+Characterization of rheological behavior which may be characterized using a rheometer that is appropriate for monitoring the non-Newtonian flow behavior of semi-solid dosage forms.
+The following evaluations are recommended: - A characterization of shear stress vs. shear rate and viscosity vs. shear rate.
+At minimum, this should consist of numerical viscosity data at three shear rates (low, medium, and high). - A complete flow curve across the range of attainable shear rates, until low or high shear plateaus are identified. - Yield stress values should be reported if the material tested exhibits plastic flow behavior. - The linear viscoelastic response (storage and loss modulus vs. frequency) should be measured and reported.
+Any non-linear viscosity behavior over a range of shear rates should also be investigated, measured and reported. - d.
+Characterization of pH - e.
+Characterization of specific gravity - f.
+Characterization of any other potentially relevant Q3 attributes - 3.
+The test product and reference standard in the same packaging configuration (tube or pump) should have an equivalent rate of oxymetazoline hydrochloride release based upon an acceptable in vitro release test (IVRT) bioequivalence study comparing a minimum of one batch each of the test product and reference standard using an appropriately validated IVRT method.

+Type of study: Bioequivalence study with IVRT endpoint

+Design: Single-dose, two-treatment, parallel, multiple-replicate per treatment group study design using an occluded pseudo-infinite dose, in vitro

+Strength: 1%

+Test system: A synthetic membrane in a diffusion cell system

+Analytes to measure: Oxymetazoline in receptor solution

+Equivalence based on: Oxymetazoline (IVRT endpoint: drug release rate)

+Additional comments: Refer to the most recent version of the FDA guidance for industry on In Vitro Palarge Test Studies for Testing Drug Parallel Submitted in industry on In Vitro Release Test Studies for Topical Drug Products Submitted in ANDAsa for additional information regarding the development, validation, conduct and analysis of acceptable IVRT methods/studies.
+The batches of test product and reference standard evaluated in the IVRT bioequivalence study should be included among those for which the Q3 attributes are characterized.

+4. The test product and reference standard in the same packaging configuration (tube or pump) should have an equivalent rate and extent of oxymetazoline permeation through excised human skin based upon an acceptable in vitro permeation test (IVPT) bioequivalence study comparing a minimum of one batch each of the test product and reference standard using an appropriately validated IVPT method.

+Type of study: Bioequivalence study with IVPT endpoints

+Design: Single-dose, two-treatment, parallel, multiple-replicate per treatment group study design using an unoccluded finite dose, in vitro

+Strength: 1%

+Test system: Barrier-competent human skin from male and/or female donors of at least 18 years of age in a diffusion cell system

-Analytes to measure (in appropriate biological fluid): Oxymetazoline in IVPT receptor solution
+Analytes to measure: Oxymetazoline in receptor solution